mdmtk/docs/edge/source/guide/xml/xmlparser.md

 ### Reading XML Documents

-The XML Parser class helps you read MXMS XML through the use of the `fetchParms` function.
-For example you can use this function to confirm parm values in set XML or read parm values in query xml.
+The XmlParser class helps you read MXMS XML through the use of the `fetchParms` and `fetchParmRepeats` functions.
+For example, you can use these functions to confirm parm values in a set Request XML Document or read parm values in a query XML Document.
 To use this function pass in the XML and a list of parm selectors, and the function will return an array list of parm values.

 For Example:

     :::java
     //Setup parm selector
 	ParmSelector parmSelector = new ParmSelector("charType", "parmName");

-	//Setup parm value array list
-	ArrayList<ParmSelector> parmSelectors = new ArrayList<ParmSelector>();

-	//Add parm value
-	parmSelectors.add(parmSelector);

 	//Get parm values
-	ArrayList<ParmValue> parmValues = XmlParser.fetchParms(xml, parmSelectors);
+	ArrayList<ParmValue> parmValues = XmlParser.fetchParms(xml, parmSelector);

 ## Main Methods